WinDocks/rancher/README.md

 >docker rm <containerID> -- stops and deletes the container

-Open Windocks\samples\testFastCloneFromFullBackup\dockerfile
+#### Windocks\samples\testFastCloneFromFullBackup\dockerfile

-Set the SQL image to be used here.
+<i>#</i> Set the SQL image to be used here.
 Example is for SQL 2014:
 FROM mssql-2014

-The source of data for cloning is a full backup.
+<i>#</i> The source of data for cloning is a full backup.
 Diff is supported see samples
 SETUPCLONING FULL customers C:\windocks\dbbackups\customerdatafull.bak

-Windocks copies the data masking script to the image & runs it to prepare the image
+<i>#</i> Windocks copies the data masking script to the image & runs it to prepare the image
 COPY cleanseData.sql .
 RUN cleanseData.sql

 Build an image named full1 & create a SQL Server container that includes the cloned DB.

 >docker build -t full1 C:\Windocks\samples\testFastCloneFromFullBackup